Coronavirus (COVID-19): changes to services

 If possible, it’s a good idea to have someone with you during the assessment, such as a relative, friend or carer.
 You can also ask for other people who play a part in your care to be involved, for example a care worker, a sheltered housing warden or GP.
 The council must involve anyone you have told them about in advance.
-This could be in person or by writing to them or on the phone.
+You can tell them in person, on the phone or by writing to them before the assessment.
 If you have difficulty communicating or understanding information you may be able to get help from an independent advocate.

 What the council considers